 The water temperature can vary widely.
-The water temperature dramatically influences the activity levels and eating habits of Bars.
-It is better to cast slower baits in colder water and faster and more aggressive ones in warmer waters.
-Also, note that when the water drops below 7 ° C, the sea bass no longer feeds.
+The water temperature greatly influences the activity levels and eating habits of Bars.
+It is better to cast slower baits in colder water and faster and aggressive in warmer waters.
+Also, note that when the water drops below 7 ° C, the sea bass no longer feeds at all.

 Weather conditions can have a significant effect on the behavior of bars.
-Getting to know the behavior of sea bass in changing weather conditions is vital to being a practical angler.
+Getting to know the behavior of sea bass in changing weather conditions is vital to being an effective angler.
 On cloudy days, bars tend to be more active and foraging for food.

 When the weather gives you bright sunshine, bars like to wait for food to come to them.

-Opt for a shiny bait like a jig or a glittery soft lure to catch that lazy bass on sunny days.
-Remember that the bass is an opportunist in search of easy prey.
+To catch that lazy bass on sunny days, opt for a shiny bait like a jig or a glittery soft lure.
+Remember that above all, the bass is an opportunist in search of easy prey.

-The onset of depression is also an exciting time.
-A drop in atmospheric pressure often accompanies it, and the fish feel it.
-A gale or a storm announces for them more incredible difficulty in feeding.
+The onset of depression is also an interesting time.
+It is often accompanied by a drop in atmospheric pressure, and the fish feel it.
+A gale or a storm announces for them greater difficulty in feeding.
 They, therefore, anticipate making reservations.

 On days when the wind blows at more than 30km / h, fishing can become difficult and disappointing.
-Even if it is difficult to throw off the edge or maintain the boat’s position, don’t give up just yet (unless you’re in danger, of course).
+Even if it is difficult to throw off the edge or maintain the position of the boat, don’t give up just yet (unless you’re in danger, of course).

 When looking at sea or satellite charts, try to identify points, rocks, oyster-farming areas, and other typical places where the seabass likes to hang out.

 Don’t abandon an area too quickly.
-Sometimes the disappointment is palpable, and you think that it would be better to fish well in a place you know than to cruise the seas.
+Sometimes the disappointment is palpable, and you start to think to yourself that it would be better to fish well in an area you know than to cruise the seas.

-So take your favorite technique or lure and explore areas where a bass might be hiding.
-Often, you will be rewarded.
+So take your favorite technique or lure and explore all the areas where a bass might be hiding.
+Often times, you will be rewarded.
 Be ready with your net.
 The net should be strong and user friendly.

-Fishing tips are tricky, but we can achieve our goals if we use them correctly.
+Fishing tips are tricky but if we use them in the right way we can achieve our goals.
 Summertime is ideal for bass fishing.
-However, no one would even like to eat a pizza or hot prepared dishes when the temperature is 60 degrees sitting and facing the sun, and neither does the fish.
-The ideal time of […]
+However, no one would even like to eat a pizza or hot prepared dishes when the […]

 Why is kayak fishing so important?
 It is an exciting, cheap, healthy and straightforward sport where the rhythm is set, and big fish are caught.
-Kayak fishing is considered a frontier sport, as it is in its early stages of development.
-That means not much information is available.
-Here are some KAYAK FISHING TIPS to […]
+Kayak fishing is considered a frontier sport, as it is in its early stages of […]

 The Crappie can be fished year-round, providing every angler with limitless opportunities to catch this beautiful fish.
 The fish can be found in freshwater bodies, including ponds, lakes, rivers, and reservoirs.
-Since these fish like to go to school, they do school, so you may be lucky enough to continue fishing closer if you catch […]
+Since these fish like to go to schools, do […]